 Torre’s Yankees were led by superstars Derek Jeter and Mariano Rivera, as well as multi-year all stars like Bernie Williams, Andy Pettite, Paul O'Neill and Jorge Posada.

 Torre’s most successful team was the 1998 Yankees, which won an eye popping 114 regular season games that year.

 Former catcher Joe Girardi took over for Torre starting in 2008.
 The following season, the Yankees won another World Series by defeating the Philadelphia Phillies in six games.

 The Yankees continued playing solid, above .500 Baseball in the 2010s under Girardi’s leadership.
 During his ten years at the helm, Girardi's Yankees made the playoffs six times.

 In 2018, a new skipper was brought on board - former Yankee Aaron Boone.
-In his now three years as Manager, Boone has earned a 236 - 148 (.615%) record overseeing a New York team that has featured studs like Aaron Judge, Giancarlo Stanton and DJ LeMahieu (to name just a few).
+In his time as the Yankees' skipper thus far, Boone has a record far exceeding .500 while overseeing a New York team that has featured studs like Aaron Judge, Giancarlo Stanton and DJ LeMahieu (to name just a few).